CERT-Polska/karton/docs/service_configuration.rst

 Karton System configuration
 ---------------------------

-Most core services can be tuned up depending on your needs.
+Most core services can be tuned depending on your needs.
 Custom service configuration is handled the same way as general Karton configuration.

 Good example is Karton System: